 - And get the full flexibility of your budgeting tool.

 For those of you who have had to suffer with spreadsheets for budgets, Calxa can import your existing information.
 Under Budget Tools, Import, you can select your spreadsheet, match the columns, and bring it in.
 The basic format is a header row at the top with columns for Business Units, Accounts and monthly data.
 There’s an option to export a template to show the default layout.

 The column names don’t need to exactly match but things like account names and numbers do.
 Once you’ve imported your budget, you have the ability then to edit it further in Calxa.
 Furthermore, you can then include it in all your reports.

 Managing your Budgets in the Budget Builder

 To control what you see on the screen and focus just on those accounts you need, when editing your budgets, take advantage of:

 - Search and Filters

 Calxa Budgeting Tool – Use Budget Layouts

 Layouts give you different views of your budgets.
-Most of the time, you may be quite happy with the traditional accounts on the left, months across the top.
+Most of the time, you may be quite happy with the traditional accounts on the left, months across the top but that’s not always the best way, especially when editing or fine-tuning your budget.
 Change the layout to improve your productivity further.